 Although the financial impact of the COVID-19 health pandemic has been pervasive, there has been minimal liquidity risk impact to the Association.
-The Association has net working capital of \$891,347 which can be used to sustain operations.
+As at August 31, 2022, the Association has \$1,358,737 in an Unrestricted Reserve Fund investment account which can be used to sustain operations.